WageCalculator

 When is HECS indexation applied?

 HECS-HELP indexation is applied on 1 June each year.
-For 2025 (the 2025-26 financial year), the indexation rate is 3.2%.
+Indexation applied on 1 June 2025 (closing the 2024-25 year) was 3.2%.
 It is applied to your outstanding balance before your annual tax return repayment is credited.

 Is there a benefit to paying off HECS early?

 Voluntary repayments reduce your principal immediately, but there is no bonus or discount for early payment — that incentive was removed in 2017.
-Whether paying off early makes sense depends on whether the HECS indexation rate (3.2% in 2025-26) is higher than what you could earn investing that money elsewhere.
+Note: the Australian Government legislated a 20% reduction to all HELP loan balances, backdated to 1 June 2025.
+Whether paying off early makes sense depends on whether the HECS indexation rate (3.2% applied 1 June 2025) is higher than what you could earn investing that money elsewhere.

 How does HECS appear on my tax return?